hatdropper1977/john.soban.ski/content/gerard-manley-hopkins-2.md

 ![Carrion Comfort]({static}/images/Gerard_Manley_Hopkins_2/06_Carrion_Comfort.png)

-Hopkins clinga to his remaining faint flicker of humanity and says “Not untwist—slack they may be—these last strands of man/ in me” (2-3).
+Hopkins clings to his remaining faint flicker of humanity and says “Not untwist—slack they may be—these last strands of man/ in me” (2-3).
 Hopkins also refuses to regress into a state of spiritual cannibalism.
 He wants to avoid the temptation of self-consuming pity and fully-immersive wallowing to attain comfort in life.
 He won’t indulge his depressive tendencies.

 ![Carrion Wall]({static}/images/Gerard_Manley_Hopkins_2/07_Carrion_Wall.png)